HumainLabs/chromaDB-mcp/README.md

 - **Organize content in collections** for better document management

 MCP (Model Context Protocol) is an open protocol that standardizes how AI models interact with external tools and resources.
 This implementation focuses on document storage and retrieval powered by ChromaDB's vector database capabilities.

+## 🔌 How ChromaDB Integration Works

+This MCP server uses **ChromaDB in embedded mode**, which means:

+- **No Separate Service Required**: ChromaDB runs directly within the MCP server process
+- **File-Based Storage**: Data is stored as files in the configured data directory
+- **Single Process Deployment**: You only need to run the MCP server, ChromaDB is embedded
+- **Automatic Persistence**: Data is automatically persisted to disk between server restarts

+The data directory (configurable as described below) contains:
+- Vector embeddings of your documents
+- Metadata and content storage
+- Index structures for efficient similarity search
+- Collection information

+Behind the scenes, this implementation:
+1. Creates text embeddings using the Sentence Transformers library
+2. Stores these embeddings with metadata in ChromaDB collections
+3. Provides search capabilities using vector similarity
+4. Handles document versioning and collection management on top of ChromaDB's features

+> **Note**: While ChromaDB can also be run as a separate service, this implementation uses the embedded mode for simplicity and ease of deployment.

 ## ✨ Features